 In the end, it’s not just about bricks and mortar.
 It’s about providing a generation with the tools they need to rebuild their society — a society that’s been shattered by genocide.
 The world owes it to them to ensure that their dreams aren’t buried in the rubble of their destroyed schools.

 As citizens of New York State, we send nearly $315 million to the Israeli military every year through our federal tax dollars.
-Since the creation of Israel, the United States of America has sent well over $150 million to Israel through military and economic aid.
+Since the creation of Israel, the United States of America has sent well over $150 billion to Israel through military and economic aid.
 We owe it to the children of Palestine to bear witness and help with their situation in any way we are capable of.

 Taking part in protests, marches, rallies and vigils are powerful ways to publicly demonstrate solidarity with Gaza and bring attention to what’s happening.
 There are also many social media accounts and organizations available to follow via Instagram to learn more about events and keep up to date with the atrocities unfolding in Gaza. @eye.on.palestine or @letstalkpalestine are accounts that frequently give you updates on the situation in Gaza.

-Every child deserves a future defined by hope, not fear, by knowledge, not ignorance.
+Every child deserves a future defined by hope, not fear; by knowledge, not ignorance.
 As the world watches, we must remember that silence is complicity.
 By standing with the children of Gaza, we affirm that every life – that every future – has value.

 We must push for an end to this cycle of destruction, ensuring that classrooms are places of dreams, not despair.
 This is not just about a region or a people, it’s about justice, humanity and the commitment we all share to protect the innocent and their right to learn, to live and to thrive.
 Let our voices be loud, our actions be just and let us commit to fighting for a world where every child can learn without fear.